sjsivert/sjsivert/apps/next-website-app-dir/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Running Playwright end-to-end tests

+More info about Playwright here: https://playwright.dev/

+All the tests are located in the `/tests` folder.
+This is also where the report from the tests will be generated.
+See the `playwright.config.ts` for changing these paths.

+The test will automatically start the local production server (`yarn start`) so you'll need to run a production build before running the tests (`yarn build`).

+To run the tests use `yarn test:pw` or use the VSCode plugin.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: